rafat/domainforge/README.md

 ## Project Overview

-DomainForge is a platform for creating landing pages for Doma-tokenized domains with integrated on-chain negotiation via real-time chat.
+DomainForge is a platform for creating landing pages for Doma-tokenized domains with integrated on-chain negotiation via real-time chat and a marketplace.
 The project works on Doma testnet for now.

 ## Enhanced Doma Protocol Integration